davidmalcolm/texi2rst/output/where's-the-template?.rst

   .. index:: frepo

   Compile your template-using code with :option:`-frepo`.
-The compiler generates files with the extension .rpo listing all of the template instantiations used in the corresponding object files that could be instantiated there; the link wrapper, collect2, then updates the .rpo files to tell the compiler where to place those instantiations and rebuild any affected object files.
+The compiler generates files with the extension :samp:`.rpo` listing all of the template instantiations used in the corresponding object files that could be instantiated there; the link wrapper, :samp:`collect2`, then updates the :samp:`.rpo` files to tell the compiler where to place those instantiations and rebuild any affected object files.
 The link-time overhead is negligible after the first pass, as the compiler continues to place the instantiations in the same files.